john-cd/john-cd.github.io/_cheatsheets/sourcecontrol/git.md

 git push <remote> <branch>
 ```

-- Pushes the current branch to the remote server and links the local branch to the remote so next time you can do git pull or git push
+- Pushes the current branch to the remote server and links the local branch to the remote so next time you can do ``git pull`` or ``git push``.

 ```bash
 git push -u origin <branch>